18Yuliya18/cinema_shop_heroku/README.md

-# Сinema_shop
+# Сinema application
-"Cinema shop" is a simple application based on the knowledge of Java Core, JDBC, SQL, WEB, Hibernate, Spring.
+"Cinema shop" is a application based on the knowledge of Java Core, JDBC, SQL, WEB, Hibernate, Spring.
+This project allows you to do main CRUD operations, maintains authentication, creation and simulates common ticket-purchase apps.
+All information is saved to the database.
 ____
 ## General info
-This project allows you to do main CRUD operations, maintains authentication, creation and simulates common ticket-purchase apps.
+You can find my project on this [link](http://cinemashop.herokuapp.com/login) Lets sign in with login: "admin@i.ua", password: "admin123".
 ____
 ## Technologies
 * Java 11